Can You Buy a Used CPAP Machine?

 Buying Used May Be Better If:

-• You cannot afford a brand new device
+• You can't afford a new machine.

-• You want a backup machine that’s not covered by insurance
+• You want a backup machine that’s not covered by insurance.

 Buying New May Be Better If:

-• Your insurance covers most CPAP-related costs
+• Your insurance covers most CPAP-related costs.

 Where Can You Buy a Used CPAP Machine?